-- ☐ Check that the computer is plugged into a power source and that it is turned on. - ☐ Check that the power indicator on the front panel of the computer is on. - Check that the battery packs are inserted properly and that they are charged. - Adjust the brightness of the LCD. - ☐ The computer may be in LCD (video) standby mode.
-Press any key to activate the display. - The display mode may be set to external display mode.
+- ☐ Check that the computer and display are both plugged into a power source and that they are turned on. - Check that the power indicator on the front panel of the computer is on. - Check that the battery packs are inserted properly and that they are charged. - Adjust the brightness of the LCD. - ☐ The computer may be in LCD (video) standby mode.
+Press any key to activate the display.

+□ The display mode may be set to external display mode.
 Press and hold the <Fn> key while pressing <F7> several times.